 Sam is a med student at Harvard Medical School.
 He holds a BS in Neurobiology & Philosophy (Cornell).
 Prior to medical school, Sam was a fellow in the NIH Department of Bioethics.

 Amulya is an Anthropology PhD candidate at Harvard University.
 She earned her Bachelor's in Anthropology from University of Chicago, where she graduated Phi Beta Kappa.

 Erin is a Fiction MFA student in the Iowa Writers' Workshop.
 She holds an MA in Modern & Contemporary Literature (University of Virginia) and BA in English (Rutgers University, summa cum laude with high honors).

 Paul holds a BA in History (Yale) and MA in Global Affairs (Schwarzman College, Tsinghua University).
 A recipient of the Fulbright and Schwarzman Fellowships, Paul is currently a Presidential Management Fellow in Washington DC.

 Maya is an MD student at Harvard Medical School.
 She graduated summa cum laude from Tufts with a BS in Biology and Community Health, where she was also a member of Tufts' oldest all female a cappella group.

-Damari is a medical student at Harvard Medical School.
-He earned his BA in Biochemistry and Anthropology at Washington University in St. Louis.
+Damari is a resident in orthopedic surgery at the University of California, Irvine.
+He earned his MD at Harvard Medical School and his BA in Biochemistry and Anthropology at Washington University in St. Louis.
 He was a Rhodes Scholar Finalist in 2016.